Non-resident citizen voting: Australia

 Australian citizens living abroad may vote if they register to vote within three years of leaving and intend to return to Australia within six years of leaving.
 Australians who were under 18 when they left Australia may vote if they intend to return to Australia within six years of their 18th birthday.
 Voting may be done by post or at an Australian embassy, consulate or high commission.
 Unlike for Australians living in Australia, voting is not compulsory for expatriate Australians.

 For the 2023 Australian Indigenous Voice referendum, overseas voting centres were operational at Australian diplomatic offices in 80 countries and territories.
-While most countries and territories only had one polling place, multiple were available for voters in Brazil (2), Canada (3), China (4, excluding Hong Kong), Germany (2), India (5), Indonesia (4), Italy (2), Japan (2), New Zealand (2), Papua New Guinea (2), Switzerland (2), Turkey (2), the United Arab Emirates (2), the United States (7) and Vietnam (2).
+While most countries and territories only had one polling place, multiple were available for voters in Brazil, Canada, China, Germany, India, Indonesia, Italy, Japan, New Zealand, Papua New Guinea, Switzerland, Turkey, the United Arab Emirates, the United States and Vietnam.
 Additionally, telephone voting was available for Australian citizens in Antarctica.

 For state and territory elections, the availability of overseas polling places is limited, though interstate polling places are operational for state and territory elections in every state and territory.
 In New South Wales, voters living or travelling overseas must vote by post unless they are able to vote at an in-person early voting centre in New Zealand.
 In other jurisdictions, overseas voters normally have to either vote by post or vote online.